Oops! Something went wrong while submitting the form.

-Yes!
+Yes.
 If you think the market value that Jrny determined is inaccurate, you can hire a RICS-qualified surveyor to conduct another valuation.
-However, you'll bear the costs for this second survey (it typically costs around £300).
+However, you'll bear the costs (typically £300) for this second survey.

-Our services do not fall within the scope of FCA's financial services regulations.
-It is nonetheless important that you understand the terms of the lease you're engaging with us and clarify any unclear terms with us.
+Our services do not fall within FCA's financial services regulations.
+It is important that you understand the terms of the lease you're engaging with us and clarify any unclear terms.

 Our leases do fall under the scope of the Housing Act 1988, Housing Act 2004, and the Landlord Tenant Act 1985.

-The government's Shared Ownership scheme primarily serves new-build, housing associations and affordable housing, while we serve a broader spectrum of the renting population.
+The government's Shared Ownership scheme serves new-build, housing associations and affordable housing.
+We serve a broader spectrum of the renting population.
 You also share in the upside value of the home with the Jrny.

-Additionally, our programme is specifically designed in order for you to have a accelerated path to homeownership during the course of the lease, while Shared Ownership is a longer-term path to ownership.
-As such, we do not offer 'staircaising', where you buy additional equity during your tenancy.
+Additionally, we designed our plan so you can get an accelerated path to homeownership during the lease, while Shared Ownership is a longer-term path to ownership.
+As such, we do not offer 'stair casing', where you buy additional equity during your tenancy.

 We make money by charging fees to Jrny landlords for sourcing, arranging and managing your leases.